How Much Does It Cost to Install a Supercharger? (2026 Guide)

 • Light throttle: economy can be similar to stock on some kits

-• Under boost: expect higher consumption
+• Under boost: expect higher fuel consumption

 Choosing The Right Supercharger